RobertTalbert/roberttalbert.github.io/research/research.md

 + __Marcia Frobish__ (Mathematics, GVSU) and I are analyzing data collected from 10 sections of Calculus 1 during Fall 2014 to measure progress in students' conceptual understanding of calculus and their self-regulated learning behaviors across the semester.
 + __Amy Schelling__ (Education, GVSU) and I are currently planning a study to be run in Fall 2015 to examine the effects of flipped learning on students with documented learning disabilities.
 + My paper _Technology as a tool for self-regulated learning in an inverted calculus course_ is currently being submitted to journals.
-+ I am working on a reading and self-study project to learn about the [Haskell programming language](https://www.haskell.org/) and its theoretical basis, the $\lambda$-calculus.
++ I am working on a reading and self-study project to learn about the [Haskell programming language](https://www.haskell.org/) and its theoretical basis, the $$\lambda$$-calculus.

 ### Upcoming publications